 The goal of laser therapy is to deliver light energy units from infrared laser radiation, called photons, to damaged cells.
-It is the consensus of experts is that photons absorbed by the cells through laser therapy stimulate the mitochondria to accelerate production of ATP.
+It is the consensus of experts is that photons absorbed by the cells through laser therapy stimulate the mitochondria to accelerate the production of ATP.
 This biochemical increase in cell energy is used to transform live cells from a state of illness to a stable, healthy state.

-Benefit of Cold Lasers
+Benefits of Cold Lasers

 - Easy to apply

 - No side effects or pain

 - Cost-effective for both the practitioner and patient

 - Highly effective in treating ailments (more than 90% efficacy)